Stoyan Koprivlenski: GLORY

 Koprivlenski was scheduled to face Artur Zakirko at Max Fight 46 on August 2, 2021.
 He won the fight by unanimous decision.

 Koprivlenski was scheduled to challenge Sorin Căliniuc for the Colosseum Tournament World Lightweight Championship at Colosseum Tournament 27 on September 20, 2021.
 He lost the closely contested fight by split decision.

 Korpivlenski was scheduled to face Bruno Gazani at Glory: Collision 3 on October 23, 2021.
 He won the fight by unanimous decision, with all five judges awarding him a 30-27 scorecard.

 Korpivlenski was expected to face the Fair Fight title holder Mamuka Usubyan, and then his replacement Amir Abdullahhad at Fair Fight XVI on February 12, 2022.
 Abdullahhad later withdrew from the bout, and was replaced by Dzianis Zuev who took the fight on short notice.

 Korpivlenski faced Guerric Billet at Glory 81: Ben Saddik vs. Adegbuy 2 on August 20, 2022.
 He won the fight by unanimous decision.

 Koprivlenski challenged Tyjani Beztati for the Glory Lightweight Championship at Glory: Collision 4 on October 8, 2022.
 He lost the fight by split decision.

 Koprivlenski faced Kaito Ono at RISE WORLD SERIES / Glory Rivals 4 on December 25, 2022.
 He lost the fight by split decision.
 Two of the judges scored the bout 30–29 for Kaito, while the third judge scored it 30–29 for Koprivlenski.

+Koprivlenski was booked to face Sorin Căliniuc at Glory 89 on October 7, 2023.
+He won the fight by unanimous decision, after knocking Căliniuc down with a head kick in the second round.